Techtonica/curriculum/javascript/javascript-6-object-literals.md

 - Object literals allow us to store related data, encapsulating it in a tidy package
 - Using objects allows us to minimize global variables, which can cause issues when combining code

-*What companies use object literals?* Any that need to enclose data into reusable packages.
+*What companies use object literals?* Many companies need to enclose data into reusable packages.

-Here is an example:
+An example would be Facebook, making an object to contain the information for a single user.

+The object for a Facebook user may look something like this:
 ```
 const person = {
   name: ['Sara', 'Crosby'],